 Co-sponsored by Council of Canadians Pacific Working Group on LNG

-The third webinar in this series, Site C, LNG, and Me, was held on Wednesday, February 24, 2021, with speakers Delee Nikal, Ken Boon, Mike Sawyer, and Chief Roland Willson.
+The third webinar in this series, Site C, LNG, and Me, was held on Wednesday, February 24, 2021, and included speakers Delee Nikal, Ken Boon, Mike Sawyer, and Chief Roland Willson (speaker bios listed below).
+Content from this webinar includes a PowerPoint presentation, fact sheet, and video recording:

 - Video – Fracking BC: Report from the People #3 (Due to Watershed Sentinel operator error, this video starts partway through Chief Willson’s presentation.)